NxPKG/khulnasoft-docs/content/web3/ipfs-gateway/troubleshooting.md

 ### The nodes with the requested content are too old.

 IPFS issues mandatory updates from time to time that introduce breaking protocol changes.
-Cloudflare tries to say ahead of these updates and may, as a result, lose connectivity with older nodes.
+Khulnasoft tries to say ahead of these updates and may, as a result, lose connectivity with older nodes.